mohamedharshad8104/TRAVEL-PLANNER-USING-C/README.md

 # TRAVEL-PLANNER-USING-C
 The Travel Planner is designed for travelers, tourists, and trip organizers.
 It caters to individuals and groups planning trips or vacations.
-Mainly works using DATA SRRUCTURES (linked list and array)
+Mainly works using DATA STRUCTURES (linked list and array)
 //travel planner
 #include <stdio.h>
 #include <stdlib.h>